elliottslaughter/integrity-checker/FORMAT.md

     originally intended as formats to encode messages for transfer over the wire, but can also be used to describe data at rest.

+    A key advantage of these formats is that they are well-supported by [Serde](https://github.com/serde-rs/serde) making it easy to
+    produce robust and high-quality serializers and deserializers for any of these formats.

-    The advantage of JSON is that it is essentially ubiquitous: every language can be expected to have a mature JSON parser available.
+    The advantage of JSON specifically is that it is essentially
+    ubiquitous: every language can be expected to have a mature JSON parser available.
 Also, because the format is self-describing, no prior knowledge of the format is required.
 Even better, the format is human-readable, so you don't even need to decode it to understand what you are looking at.
-The main disadvantages of JSON are:
+The main disadvantages of JSON
+    are:

       1. The cost of being human-readable and self-describing is compactness.
 The field names of objects will be repeated, and